IlyaLab/gssnng/README.md

 ## Installation from GitHub

 ```
-# also gets you the demo data and gene sets.
+# also gets you the demo data and some gene sets.
 git clone https://github.com/Gibbsdavidl/gssnng

 pip install -e gssnng